Particular/docs.particular.net/tutorials/quickstart/tutorial.md

 A systemic failure is one that is simply unrecoverable, no matter how many times we retry.
 Usually these are just plain old bugs.
 Most of the time these kinds of failures require a redeployment with new code in order to fix.
 But what happens to the messages when this happens?

-NOTE: For a good introduction to different types of errors and how to handle them with message-based systems, see [But all my errors are severe!](https://particular.net/blog/but-all-my-errors-are-severe)
+NOTE: For a good introduction to different types of errors and how to handle them with message-based systems, see [I caught an exception.
+Now what?](https://particular.net/blog/but-all-my-errors-are-severe)

 Let's cause a systemic failure and see how we can use the Particular Service Platform tools to handle it.